-This Settlement Agreement ("Agreement") is made by and between York Yuan Chang, a.k.a.
-York Chang, a.k.a.
-David Zhang, a.k.a.
-Yuan Zhang, of Diamond Bar, California ("Chang"), and the Bureau of Industry and Security, U.S. Department of Commerce ("BIS") (collectively, the "Parties"), pursuant to Section 766.18(a) of the Export Administration Regulations (the "Regulations"), issued pursuant to the Export Administration Act of 1979, as amended (the "Act").
+This Settlement Agreement ("Agreement") is made by and between Leping Huang, a.k.a.

+Nicole Huang, a.k.a.
+Nicola Huang, of Diamond Bar, California ("Huang"), and the Bureau of pursuant to Section 766.18(a) of the Export Administration Regulations (the "Regulations"),1 issued pursuant to the Export Administration Act of 1979, as amended (the "Act").2 proceeding against Huang, pursuant to the Act and the Regulations;